-6.6 Special Study Area
+6.10 Special Study Area

-6.6.1 Lands associated with a potential partial interchange at the intersection of Highway 401 and Prestonvale Road / Baseline Road are identified as a Special Study Area on Schedule A. Existing uses on these lands, including

-- additions and renovations to existing residential buildings and accessory buildings, and new accessory buildings and structures, may continue.
-New development on these lands, however, is prohibited until such time that a detailed engineering study of the potential partial interchange is undertaken, and/or the Ministry of Transportation determines that a partial interchange is not required. - 6.6.2 The detailed engineering study will determine the ultimate land requirements for the partial interchange, and/or other improvements, and should any lands identified as a Special Study Area on Schedule A be deemed to be surplus to those required for the improvements, the underlying Low Density Residential land use designation shall apply.
-The underlying Low Density Residential land use designation shall also apply should the interchange no longer be required and is removed from the Clarington Official Plan. - 6.6.3 Sanitary service and utility infrastructure required to service the Bayview community is permitted on these lands.
+- 6.10.1 Lands associated with a potential partial interchange at the intersection of Highway 401 and Prestonvale Road / Baseline Road are identified as a Special Study Area on Schedule A. Existing uses on these lands, including additions and renovations to existing residential buildings and accessory buildings, and new accessory buildings and structures, may continue.
+New development on these lands, however, is prohibited until such time that a detailed engineering study of the potential partial interchange is undertaken, and/or the Ministry of Transportation, Region of Durham or Municipality of Clarington determines that a partial interchange is not required. - 6.10.2 The detailed engineering study will determine the ultimate land requirements for the partial interchange, and/or other improvements, and should any lands identified as a Special Study Area on Schedule A be deemed to be surplus to those required for the improvements, the underlying Low Density Residential land use designation shall apply.
+The underlying Low Density Residential land use designation shall also apply should the interchange no longer be required and is removed from the Clarington Official Plan. - 6.10.3 Sanitary service and utility infrastructure required to service the Bayview community is permitted on these lands.

-6.7 Former Employment Lands (Employment Land Conversion Area)
+6.11 Former Employment Lands (Employment Land Conversion Area)

-- 6.7.1 In accordance with the Region's Municipal Comprehensive Review process, the Municipality has submitted a written request to convert the area identified as Former Employment Lands on Schedule A and in Appendix B, to a Living Area designation under the Regional Official Plan.
-If these lands are converted, the underlying land use designation shall apply. - 6.7.2 In the event the Former Employment Lands are not converted to permit non-residential uses, this Secondary Plan shall be amended accordingly, including potential refinements to ensure that the Designated Greenfield Area minimum density requirements are achieved.
+6.11.1 In accordance with the Region's Municipal Comprehensive Review process, the Municipality has submitted a written request to convert the area identified as Former Employment Lands on Schedule A and in Appendix B, to a Living Area designation under the Regional Official Plan.
+If these lands are converted, the underlying land use designation shall apply.
+6.11.2 In the event the Former Employment Lands are not converted to permit residential uses, this Secondary Plan shall be amended accordingly, including potential refinements to ensure that the Designated Greenfield Area minimum density requirements are achieved.